ClubCloudTech/myvideoroom-wordpress-plugin/myvideoroom-plugin/readme.txt

 Acceptable Use Policy: https://clubcloud.tech/acceptable-use/

 ONE-TO-ONE VIDEO CALLS
-Dramatically increase user engagement with ClubCloud Video calling by delivering high quality, low-latency, one-to-one video call capabilities directly into your own applications.
+Dramatically increase user engagement with My Video Room calling by delivering high quality, low-latency, one-to-one video call capabilities directly into your own applications.

 GROUP CHAT VIDEO CALLING
 Group chat calls scales to include up to 17 participants – ensuring that you can handle all the use-cases you will ever need.